Graph sharing game and the structure of weighted graphs with a forbidden subdivision: Structural properties of weighted connected graphs

 Let $U$ be the set of vertices of $G$ that are not $H$-covered.
 Suppose $U\neq\emptyset$.
 Let $u_0,\ldots,u_{n-1}$ be the vertices in $U$ in the order they occur along $H$, and let $u_n=u_0$.
 For every edge $xy\in E(G)$, there is an index $i\in\{0,\ldots,n-1\}$ such that $x\in[u_i,u_{i+1})_H$ and $y\in(u_i,u_{i+1}]_H$, as otherwise $xy$ would cover a vertex from $U$.
 It follows that $\link{G}{U}$ is the cycle consisting of $u_0,\ldots,u_{n-1}$ in this order.
 If $w(U)\geq cw(G)$, then \ref{item:struct-hamil1-2} holds for $S=U$.
 Thus assume

 For every $u_i$, create a new vertex $u'_i$ and redirect all edges of $G$ that end at $u_i$ sending them to $u'_i$.
 Thus a new oriented graph $G'$ is obtained.
-It splits into $k$ pairwise disjoint acyclic oriented graphs $G'_0,\ldots,G'_{k-1}$, each $G'_i$ containing a Hamiltonian path from $u_i$ to $u'_{i+1}$ going through all vertices in $(u_i,u_{i+1})_H$.
+It splits into $n$ pairwise disjoint acyclic oriented graphs $G'_0,\ldots,G'_{n-1}$, each $G'_i$ containing a Hamiltonian path from $u_i$ to $u'_{i+1}$ going through all vertices in $(u_i,u_{i+1})_H$.
 Every vertex $x\in V(G'_i)\setminus\{u_i,u'_{i+1}\}$ is $H$-covered by an edge corresponding to the one that originally $H$-covers $x$ in $G$.
 Therefore, by Lemma \ref{lem:oriented-path}, each $G'_i$ has two paths $Q^0_i$ and $Q^1_i$ from $u_i$ to $u'_{i+1}$ containing no other common vertices.
 For $k\in\{0,1\}$, let $C_k$ be the cycle in $G$ obtained by taking the union of all $Q^k_i$ and gluing each pair $u_i,u'_i$ back into the single vertex $u_i$.
 Let $S_k=V(C_k)$.
 It follows that $S_0\cap S_1=U$, and hence \eqref{eq:S-def-1} follows from \eqref{eq:w(U)}.
 Moreover, every component of $H\setminus S_k$ is entirely contained in $(u,v)_H$ for some edge $uv\in E(C_k)$, and hence \eqref{eq:S-def-2} follows from \eqref{eq:w(H_uv)}.
 Since $S_0$ and $S_1$ are the vertex sets of cycles in $G$, they are connected in $G$.

 Now, suppose $U=\emptyset$.
 Choose any vertex $v\in V(G)$.
-Redirect all edges that $H$-cover $v$ sending them to $v$.
+Redirect all edges that $H$-cover $v$ sending them to $v$ (removing duplicates).
 Thus a new oriented graph $G^\star$ with the same Hamiltonian cycle $H$ is obtained.
 Every redirected edge $uv$ still satisfies \eqref{eq:w(H_uv)}.
 The vertex $v$ is not $H$-covered in $G^\star$.
 Moreover, all vertices not $H$-covered in $G^\star$ are $H$-covered in $G$ by a common edge.
 Therefore, by \eqref{eq:w(H_uv)}, the set $U^\star$ of vertices that are not $H$-covered in $G^\star$ satisfies

 We apply the same argument as for the case $U\neq\emptyset$, but with $G^\star$ and $U^\star$ in place of $G$ and $U$ and using \eqref{eq:w(U*)} instead of \eqref{eq:w(U)}.
 This gives us two cycles $C_0$ and $C_1$ in $G^\star$ with vertex sets $S_0$ and $S_1$, respectively, which satisfy \eqref{eq:S-def-1} and \eqref{eq:S-def-2}.
 Moreover, each $C_k$ can contain only one edge from $E(G^\star)\setminus E(G)$, namely, the one entering $v$.
-This shows that each $S_k$ is connected in $G$. \end{proof}
+In $G$, that edge ends at a vertex from $U^\star$, which shows that each $S_k$ is connected in $G$. \end{proof}